top of page

 What Does The Bible Say?

-Old Testament tithing was part of Israel’s tax code and was mandated under the Mosaic Law.
-It was to be distributed among the Levites as compensation for their service in the temple and also to be disbursed among the poor (Deut.
+Old Testament tithing was an integral part of Israel’s civil tax code and mandated by the Law.
+Its purpose was twofold.
+It compensated the Levites for their service in the temple and provided charitable aid to the poor of the land (Deut.
 26:12).
-When adding up the total amount of tithes required of Israel annually, it appears that the Jews gave over 19% of the fruits of their land during five of the seven farming years and as much as 27% the other two years.
-Ten percent was to go toward the work of the temple, ten percent for festivals of worship, and ten percent every third year for the Levites and poor (Ex 29:28; Lev 27:30-32; Num 18:20-32; Deut 12:17; 14:22-29; 26:12).
+When adding up the total tithe Israel was required to pay annually, it amounted to approximately 19% taken from the agricultural surplus during five of the seven farming years and as much as 27% the other two years.
+Ten percent was to go toward the work of the temple, ten percent for festivals of worship, and ten percent every third year for the Levites and poor (Ex.
+29:28; Lev.
+27:30-32; Num.
+18:20-32; Deut.
+12:17; 14:22-29; 26:12).

-Preachers are quick to remind their congregants about the importance of tithing ten percent of their weekly income to the church every Sunday.
-This ten percent figure, borrowed from Leviticus, is completely inaccurate because it doesn't reflect the actual sum total of the tithe required (as demonstrated above).
-Nor does it correspond to the same time frame by which the Old Testament tithe was due.
-Israel paid an annual tithe of as much as 27% percent while today's churches require a 10% cut of their members' weekly income.
+Today, pastors are quick to remind their congregants about the importance of tithing ten percent of their weekly income to the church every Sunday.
+However, this ten percent figure is completely arbitrary because it doesn't reflect the actual amount required, as demonstrated above.
+Nor does it correspond to the same time frame by which the Old Testament tithe was actually due.
+While Israel was required to give up to 27% annually, many churches are demanding a weekly ten percent contribution.

-But the question to ask is this.
-Is Old Testament tithing still valid in the New Testament and therefore applicable to Christians?
-The answer may surprise you.
+This raises an important question.
+Is Old Testament tithing still binding in the New Testament?
+The answer to this may surprise you.
 The New Testament DOES NOT require anyone to participate in tithing.
-That is probably why church leaders must revert back to the Old Testament in order to reinforce their traditional view of tithing.
-Their favorite scripture, of course, is located in Malachi 3, which admonishes Israel to pay their tithe faithfully in order to cease robbing God of His dues.
+That's probably why church leaders must appeal to the Old Testament in order to reinforce their doctrine of tithing.
+Their favorite set of scriptures, of course, is located in Malachi 3, admonishing Israel to pay their tithes faithfully so as not to rob God of His just dues.
 Notice:

 Will a man rob God?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
 In tithes and offerings.
 Ye are cursed with a curse: for ye have robbed me, even this whole nation.
 Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it (Mal 3:8-10).

-Just how many gullible church goers are taken in by the appeal to this Old Testament passage and made to relinquish ten percent of their earnings in order to finance their church's expansion projects is anyone's guess.
-Yet as disturbing as that is, it's even worse when members are led to expect an overwhelming financial reward for their dutiful submission to Malachi's expired requirement.
-Nevermind that it applied exclusively to the Levites and the poor of Israel.
+Now exactly how many church goers are swindled into relinquishing ten percent of their weekly earnings by the use of this Old Testament appeal is really anyone's guess.
+Sadly, it gets worse.
+After the illegitimate tithe is collected, church members are led to expect an overwhelming financial reward for their dutiful submission to Malachi's expired requirement.
+Nevermind that this tithe never applied to pastors in the first place, but only the Levites and poor of ancient Israel.

 NEW TESTAMENT GIVING

-So how does the New Testament council the Christian concerning the matter of tithing?
+So how does the New Testament instruct the Christian concerning the matter of tithing?
 To state it simply, it doesn't.
-The New Testament does not recommend any kind of tithe, since, as it was mentioned previously, tithing was part of ancient Israel's elaborate tax system.
+The New Testament does NOT recommend any kind of tithe, since, as mentioned previously, tithing was part of ancient Israel's elaborate tax system.
 What we find instead is the principle of “giving”.
 There are several key passages that teach us about how to give and when, and they are as follows:

-So as we can see, it was the custom of the first century Church to gather the surplus of their income for the needs of the poor within the Church.
-There was no such thing as a ten percent tithe for the Church budget or minister’s pension.
-There was only a gathering of people’s abundance in order to supply the needs of those who were lacking in the Assembly (2 Cor 8:14).
+So as we can see, it was the custom of the first century Church to allocate funds from their financial surplus in order to supply the needs of the poor within the Church (2 Co.
+8:14).
+There was no such thing as a ten percent tithe towards the Church budget, expansion project, or minister’s pension.
+All of those, unfortunately, are the result of an incorrect application of Scripture.

-Now several basic instructions are mentioned as part of this important function:
+Now several basic instructions are mentioned as part of this important collection:

 1. Give cheerfully